Roman-Supernova-PIT/snana-summary-webserver/README.md

 'zp' is the standard SNANA zeropoint, and is used to convert all fluxes to magnitudes.

-The 'ltcv' sub-dictionary has the lightcurves for each band.  (band will be something like 'J', 'H', etc.)  Hopefully the format is self-explanatroy.
+The 'ltcv' sub-dictionary has the lightcurves for each band.  (band will be something like 'J', 'H', etc.)  Hopefully the format is self-explanatory.

+---

 ### `/randomspectrum`